2023 Book Reviews

 In his own way, Kautsky supports bourgeoisie democracy because it lays the groundwork for (what he perceives to be) the inevitable proletarian revolution, and allows the workers to voice their grievances and form workers parties (capitalism generally comes with liberty and freedom of speech).
 He believes that if capitalism continues to grow, the disenfranchised proletariat must grow with it, and so capitalism will inevitably create communism, as Marx argued.
 The working poor will grossly outnumber the wealthy, and so they will eventually vote their way into power.
 Kautsky assumes that the workers in a democracy, once given the power, will unanimously demand socialism.
 And so he’s not so different from Lenin, in that he believes that class interest motivates all decisions (also known as vulgar materialism).
 Like Lenin he has an idealistic image of a united working class all sharing the same demands and motivations, without disagreements or deviations within the ranks.
 This is not how real politics works, which makes the idealism of Kautsky and Lenin appear particularly quaint (and in Lenin’s case, dangerously naive).
 Though Lenin and Kautsky subscribe to the same brand of idealism, they disagree on the timeframe: Kautsky prefers the slow and even development of socialism over time; Lenin demands a violent and immediate revolution (any who refuse to come along with his plan must be purged).

 So Kautsky and Lenin both share the same end goal, only that Lenin was too hasty to get there.
 What is really at the heart of this disagreement over the timeframe of the revolution is a more critical disagreement about democracy.
 Democracy is a crucial feature in Kautsky’s imagined revolution, and in his imagined communist society that follows that revolution.
 To take it even further, Kautsky believes that socialism cannot exist without democracy.
 Without democracy the whole plan will decay into dictatorship.
 In this regard he was proven right by Lenin.
 The Bolsheviks’ first move was the dismantling of democracy, including democracy among the workers (many of whom dissented or belonged to different parties from the Bolsheviks).
-By the time the Bolshevik transition to power was complete, real socialism (read: equality between all classes) was dead in Russia: Lenin’s party (read: the new ruling class) controlled all facets of government, culture, and society, while the teeming masses were disenfranchised, impoverished, and completely unable to openly voice grievances.
+By the time the Bolshevik transition to power was complete, real socialism (read: equality between all classes) was dead in Russia: Lenin’s party (read: the new ruling class) controlled all facets of government, culture, and society, while the teeming masses were disenfranchised to such an extent that they were completely unable to openly voice grievances.
 The Bolsheviks’ so-called “dictatorship of the proletariat” was just a dictatorship, not socialism.

 So Kautsky is right in the sense that socialism without democracy decays rapidly into dictatorship or single party rule.
 However Katusky isn’t particularly clear about how democracy will inevitably lead to socialism.
 While Lenin squashed democracy in order to preserve his party’s power, Kautsky sees democracy as the pathway to real socialism.
 But this will only happen if the vast majority demand socialism, and agree on what “socialism” should mean.
 Lenin rightly understood that this isn’t really feasible.
 The democratic electorate simply cannot come together on such a large and ambiguous goal, if all citizens are allowed to vote and speak freely.
-And so Lenin and his small cohort of true believers staged a sudden coup rather than allowing the masses to vote him into (which he knew they would never do), and then once in charge he destroyed all vestiges of democracy in his rise to absolute power.
+And so Lenin and his small cohort of true believers staged a sudden coup rather than allowing the masses to vote him into power (which he knew they would never do), and then once in charge he destroyed all vestiges of democracy in his rise to absolute power.
 Was this a cynical attempt to hold onto power, or did he truly believe that by eliminating democracy he would one day create real socialism?
 Answer: who cares.
-His method led to totalitarianism, so it was wrong.
-It was the wrong method both for creating socialism and for governing in general (call me a consequentialist if you like).
+His method led to totalitarianism, so it was wrong (call me a consequentialist if you like).
+It was the wrong method both for creating socialism and for governing in general.

 So allowing real democracy is unlikely to lead to socialism, but snuffing out democracy only leads to dictatorship and totalitarianism.
 Socialism fails when it’s undemocratic, and it fails when it’s democratic.
 I fear that the message here is that socialism is impossible.